andersonit/pdnsconsole/README.md

 Rate limiting: 3 requests per 3 minutes, then 1 request per 10 minutes.

+See the detailed guide in [docs/DYNAMIC_DNS.md](docs/DYNAMIC_DNS.md).

+API endpoint: `webroot/api/dynamic_dns.php` (routed via your web server).

+Example ddclient configuration is provided in the documentation.

 ## 💾 Database Schema

 The system extends the standard PowerDNS MySQL schema with additional tables: